Setback in U.S. fiscal talks rattles shares, euro

 The combined worries prompted widespread selling in most major stock markets and led investors to safe-haven assets.

-The dollar and yen and U.S. and German Government bonds all rose as declines on equity markets in London .FTSE, Paris .FCHI and Frankfurt .GDAXI compounded tumbles earlier in Asia.
+The dollar and yen and U.S. and German Government bonds all rose as declines on equity markets in London, Paris and Frankfurt compounded tumbles in Asia.

 German Bund futures rose 45 ticks to a settlement close of 144.77, extending Thursday's gains.

-Bickering U.S. politicians have only 10 days to resolve their differences.
-Most observers still assume the two sides will avert a disaster but tensions are likely to intensify over the normally quiet holiday period as the deadline looms.
+Bickering U.S. politicians have only 10 days left to resolve their differences.
+Most observers are still assuming the two sides will avert a fiscal disaster but tensions are likely to intensify over the normally quiet holiday period as the deadline looms.

 "The markets are likely to interpret this as signaling even tougher negotiations in coming days," Mohamed El-Erian, chief executive of bond giant PIMCO, told Reuters.